 Michael H. SteinbergPartner

 Michael Steinberg is a partner in the Los Angeles office of Sullivan & Cromwell and is a member of the Firm’s Litigation Group.
 For over thirty years, Mr. Steinberg has successfully represented leading businesses and prominent individuals in their most high-profile and challenging cases.
 Mr. Steinberg is a Fellow of the American College of Trial Lawyers and has tried a broad range of cases, running the gamut from M&A disputes to criminal cases.

 Mr. Steinberg became a partner of the Firm in 1995.
 He is a member of the Firm’s Managing Partners Committee, is the Coordinating Partner for Los Angeles litigation and serves on the Firm’s Pro Bono Committee.

 Professional Activities and Community Involvement

 - Member, Stanford Law School’s Board of Visitors

-- Treasurer and Member of the Executive Committee of the Board of Directors of Public Counsel
+- Vice Chairperson and Member of the Executive Committee of the Board of Directors of Public Counsel

 - Fellow, American College of Trial Lawyers

 - Financial Times North America Innovative Lawyers 2016 – “Highly Commended” by Financial Times for post-judgment role in Franco-Gonzalez, et al. v.
 Holder, et al.

 - Global Pro Bono Dispute of the Year, The American Lawyer Global Awards – firm recognized for role in Franco-Gonzalez, et al. v.
 Holder, et al. (2014)